pforret/blog.splashing/_topic/city/skopje.md

 ---
 # Skopje

 Skopje  is the capital and largest city of North Macedonia.
 It is the country's political, cultural, economic, and academic centre.
-The territory of Skopje has been inhabited since at least 4000 BC; remains of Neolithic settlements  have been found within the old Kale Fortress that overlooks the modern city centre.
-Originally a Paeonian city, Scupi became the capital of Dardania in the second century BC.
+Skopje lies in the Skopje Basin.
+Scupi is attested for the first time in the second century CE as a city in Roman Dardania.

 ## Unsplash photos